Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-This issue may stem from the \textbf{fundamental differences} in computational paradigms between ANNs and SNNs.
-Although surrogate functions like Equation~(\ref{equ:heaviside}) enable the direct training of SNNs, they also induce the intrinsic gradient error that would be magnified by layer-wise backpropagation \cite{deng2023surrogate}.
-In other words, the features extracted from SNNs trained with surrogate functions exhibit drifting errors, and roughly manipulating the weight of per-label loss or concatenating these features may exacerbate misclassification issues.
-The divergence loss $\mathcal{L}_{ad}$ of the previous global and local models' predictions can restrict the excessive gradient drift.
-Since the predictions of the previous global model at least contain partial information regarding the correct model optimization direction, it can be leveraged as a reference in the current phase of local model training to prevent over-fitting.
-Hence, it is reasonable that the performance of FedLEC surpasses the other three baselines by an average of approximately 13.03\%.
+The superiority of FedLEC may stem from the \textbf{fundamental differences} in training paradigms between ANNs and SNNs.
+BPTT with surrogate functions induces the intrinsic gradient bias accumulated by layer-wise back-propagation \cite{deng2023surrogate}.
+Extreme label skewness aggravates this bias, leading to drifting errors in the features extracted by the SNN model.
+In particular, algorithms like FLea and FedConcat heavily rely on features extracted by local models to enhance resistance to label skewness.
+However, this dependency may backfire, further amplifying the occurrence of errors.
+The distillation loss $\mathcal{L}_d$ can effectively mitigate excessive gradient drift.
+Since the predictions of the previous global model retain partial information about the correct optimization direction, they can serve as a reference during the current phase of local model training, helping to prevent over-fitting.
+Hence, it is reasonable that the performance of FedLEC surpasses the other baselines by an average of approximately 11.33\%.